 \paragraph*{Position Estimation via Optimization} The core of the localization module is a numerical optimizer that solves the inverse magnetic problem: finding the position $\mathbf{x}$ that best explains the observed induced voltages at different bandwidths.
 Unlike trilateration approaches that typically rely on intermediate range estimates, our method directly infers the 3D coordinate $\mathbf{x}$ from the signal amplitudes, thereby preserving the full geometric information contained in the dipole field.
 We formulate this in \Cref{eq:cost_function} as a nonlinear least-squares problem minimizing the residual between the model predictions and the calibrated measurements, where $\Omega$ represents the search space (box constraints) corresponding to the valid flight volume.

 We employ the \emph{Nelder-Mead} simplex algorithm for this minimization.
-This derivative-free method is well-suited for embedded implementation as it is robust to signal noise and does not require computationally expensive Jacobian calculations.
-To ensure real-time performance (equivalent to an update rate $\approx$ \qty{20}{\hertz}), the optimizer utilizes a warm-start strategy: the simplex is initialized around the previous position estimate $\hat{\mathbf{x}}_{k-1}$.
+This derivative free method is well suited for embedded implementation as it is robust to signal noise and does not require computationally expensive Jacobian calculations.
+To ensure real time performance (equivalent to an update rate $\approx$ \qty{20}{\hertz}), the optimizer utilizes a warm start strategy: the simplex is initialized around the previous position estimate $\hat{\mathbf{x}}_{k-1}$.
 Furthermore, the system includes saturation checks: if the signal amplitude of any anchor exceeds the linear range of the ADC (e.g., due to close proximity), that measurement is discarded from the cost function for the current iteration to prevent numerical bias.
 The complete runtime execution flow is detailed in \Cref{alg:estimation}.